 Topological Polar Surface Area

-The topological polar surface area (TPSA) is formed by polar atoms of a molecule.
+The topological polar surface area (tPSA) is formed by polar atoms of a molecule.
 It is a descriptor that shows good correlation with passive molecular transport through membranes, and so it is used to estimate drug transport properties.
-Estimation of the TPSA is based on the method given in Ertl et al. Also see ChemAxon's website.
+Estimation of the tPSA is based on the method given in Ertl et al, excluding Sulfur and Phosphor atoms (see also the Chemaxon documentation).

 The monoisotopic mass calculated from the weights of the most abundant natural isotopes of the elements.